Spiritual Warfare | Resist the Devil and He Will Flee from You

-- Summary: All of us are in a life-and-death battle with the devil and his demons.
-It is our hope that these sermon notes on spiritual warfare will help you learn how to fight victoriously against the powers of darkness.
+- Summary: All of us are in a life-and-death spiritual battle with the devil and his demons.
+It is our hope that this sermon on spiritual warfare will help you learn how to fight victoriously against the powers of darkness.

 Revelation 12:9-12 The great dragon was hurled down ... to the earth, and his angels with him...
 Woe to the earth and the sea, because the devil has gone down to you!
 He is filled with fury, because he knows that his time is short.

 - •• Does that fury sound like something you are experiencing?

 - •• Are we in this time of great Satanic fury or not?
 I can't say with certainty, but we do know that this fury characterizes the devil and that in all times the following verses are true.

 John 8:44 ... your father, the devil ...
 He was a murderer from the beginning ... there is no truth in him ... he is a liar and the father of lies.

 1 Peter 5:8 Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.

 - •• Satan — a murderer, a liar, an enemy, a roaring lion, a devourer.

 - •• I've never seen such open spiritual warfare as these days in which we live.
 We are spiritual warriors, and the bible tells us: "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you" (James 4:7, ESV).
 That's a simple formula to follow: submit to God, draw near to God, and resist the devil.
 The result?
 The devil will flee from you!
 Let's look at God's provisions for us in our battle against the devil's physical and spiritual attacks.